MartinMa28/Algorithms_review/README.md

 - using stack

 Reverse Words in a String: Firstly, reverse all of characters.
 And then, reverse the characters of each word back to the correct order (spell).
 In-place solution is implemented using in-place swap + recursive swap by range.

+## Dec.22 2019
+Course Schedule 1&2: Solved by using topological sort using DFS or in-degree BFS.
+When using DFS, to make leaf nodes stay behind their ancestors, save the nodes in a reversed order using stack.